qixu11/comp_did_replication/README.md

-Each script fixes its random seed (`seed1`), and the reported results were produced with R 4.3.3 and, in particular, `np` 0.60.17. `install_packages.R` installs the current CRAN build of each package rather than pinning exact versions, so for the closest agreement install the versions noted here (notably `np` 0.60.17).
+Each script fixes its random seed (`seed1`), and the reported results were produced with R 4.3.3 and, in particular, `np` 0.60.17. `install_packages.R` installs the current CRAN build of each package rather than pinning exact versions, so for the closest agreement install the versions noted here.
 Several components are estimated nonparametrically — local- polynomial generalized propensity scores and outcome regressions, with bandwidths chosen by cross-validation or plug-in rules — through routines compiled from C++ via `RcppArmadillo`.